alexandrosstergiou/Class_Feature_Visualization_Pyramid/README.md

 * OpenCV
 * Scipy
 * PyTorch

-Alternatively they cane be dowloaded as:
+Alternatively, they cane be installed with the following command:

 ```
 $ pip install opencv-python scipy torch torchvision
 ```
+---

 We offer an additional frame-reading method based on a frame SQL database, in the case that the frames are stores in such format (for smaller inode requirements and faster loading times).